IBM/cp4mcm-runtime-management/README.md

 ### 2.1 Links
 The ```spec.search.cluster-based.links``` section can be used to describe external routes that you would like to expose on the Manage Runtimes User Interface.
-Here, you can specify 0-N routes that will appear in the "Additional information" overflow menu (accessible via the vertical ellipsis icon) <rename this portion?> of a runtime instance, if a respective route is found within the bounds of the search criteria for a specific instance <TODO: better wording> .
+Here, you can specify 0-N routes that will appear in the overflow menu (accessible via the vertical ellipsis icon) of a runtime instance, if a respective route is found within the bounds of the search criteria for a specific instance.

 An example of what this looks like in the console is depicted below.